What is Tummy Time?

 - Find interesting toys which crinkle or have light and sound

-The above content was created by Katy Harris from Inspired Children.
+The above content was created by Katy Strand from Inspired Children.